47chapters/letsgo/docs/tutorials/setting-up-payments-with-stripe.md

 <img width="1268" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/5a710ec1-af5c-45da-89f2-842220a1399a">

-When you click into subscription details, you can inspect many aspects of this subscription which go beyond the scope of this tutorial.
+When you click on subscription details, you can inspect many aspects of this subscription that go beyond the scope of this tutorial.
 One element to highlight here is the _Metadata_ section:

 <img width="1312" alt="image" src="https://github.com/tjanczuk/letsgo/assets/822369/6bfe9aef-005c-49a6-995b-c401743b6a9e">